Structure learning for zero-inflated counts, with an application to single-cell RNA sequencing data: Results on real data

-We demonstrate our method on the motivating example dataset described in Section \ref{sec:singlecell}.
-Our analysis focuses on the total set of 1543 known transcription factors in mouse, which are thought to regulate the observed differentiation processes.
-We furthermore focus on the differentiation path starting at the activated HBC (HBC*) stage (i.e., activated stem cells upon injury) up to mature neurons, therefore investigating the entire neuronal lineage in the trajectory of this dataset.
+Our first analysis focuses on the total set of 1543 known transcription factors in mouse, which are thought to regulate the observed differentiation processes.
+We furthermore focus on the differentiation path starting at the HBC* stage (i.e., activated stem cells upon injury) up to mature neurons, therefore investigating the entire neuronal lineage in the trajectory of this dataset.
 As previously discussed in Section \ref{sec:singlecell}, we expect four different cell types along this path, being respectively HBC*, GBC, iOSN and mOSN, and we estimate the structure of the graph for each of these cell types.
+We selected the top 1000 cells with the highest means from the cell types that had more than 1000 cells (HBCs, HBC*, iOSN) to ensure a fair comparison between groups.
+In fact, the power of our algorithm to detect edges increases with the sample size and since one of the goals of this analysis is to compare the graphs across cell types we want to avoid a confounding effect due to the number of cells.
+See Supplementary material \citep{supp}, Section 2, for details on the preprocessing.

 The average degree of the graphs is highest at the activated stem cell stage, with an average degree of $4$, and decreases as cells develop to mature neurons, with average degrees of $3.9, 3.3$ and $3.5$ for the GBC, iOSN and mOSN networks, respectively.
 To interpret the graph structure, we focus on the 2-core of each network, i.e., we retain TFs that are associated with at least two other TFs, a preprocessing step that helps in understanding the core structure \citep{wang2016}.